 Join us on Saturday, January 16th at 7 PM for a “We Demand Democracy” Virtual Town Hall.
 You can REGISTER HERE.

-Last week, our democracy has just survived an unacceptable attack, as a violent mob incited by the President attacked the US Capitol in an attempt to change the outcome of the election and disrupt the peaceful transition of power.
+Last week, our democracy survived an unacceptable attack, as a violent mob incited by the President attacked the US Capitol in an attempt to change the outcome of the election and disrupt the peaceful transition of power.
 There’s a lot of work to do to repair the damage caused by Trump and his enablers.
 But, we have an opportunity with the new Congress, to transform our democracy with the passage of HR 1 and HR 4.